dockerizedrupal/drupalcamp-baltics-2015/README.md

 The most portable and flexible way to use Docker on non Linux hosts is to use whole-system virtualization technology.

-My personal favourite is VirtualBox that allows you to create and manage virtual machines in my opinion very beginner friendly way.
+Our personal favourite is VirtualBox that allows you to create and manage virtual machines in my opinion very beginner friendly way.

 It can run on many different operating systems and supports large number of guest operating systems including Linux.

-The primary downside using plain VirtualBox or any other hypervisor like that is that you have to do most of the initial configuration yourself manually.
+The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the initial configuration yourself manually.

-Provisioning a guest operating system may also be a bit overwhelming for some people.

-Normally developers are not interested in wasting their time configuring their environment, but instead they just want to get their development environment up and running as fast as possible so they could start working on the project effortlessly.
+Normally developers are not interested in wasting their time configuring their environment, but instead they just want to get their development environment up and running as fast as possible so they could start working on their project.

 So just using VirtualBox to run Docker may not work for everybody.